 What are the things that no-one ever tells you about new motherhood?

-Parenting doesn’t come an instruction manual, does it?
-If there was one handed out in the Bounty pack it would make negotiating the occasionally rocky roapmap of nightfeeds, hormones and emergency nappy changes a lot easier.
+New motherhood doesn’t come an instruction manual, does it?
+If there was one about pareting handed out in the Bounty pack it would make negotiating the occasionally rocky roapmap of nightfeeds, hormones and emergency nappy changes a lot easier.